DaviCesar/java_bankAccount/README.md

 # How to Run
 .
-Clone this repository and just run "Program.java"
+Clone this repository and run "Program.java"